ElementalMP4/SNESMouse/README.md

 # SNESMouse
-A C++ Program that converts a USB SNES controller into a mouse
+A C++ Program that converts a USB SNES controller into a mouse.

+NOTE: GitHub says this is a C project because of the sheer number of header files that have been included from SDL.

 # Building